GardaWorld: 2020 investigation into armored truck crashes and deaths

-The GardaWorld database showed that during one period there were over 100 crashes on average monthly and that over a two and half year period over 320 people were injured.
+The GardaWorld database showed that during one period there were over 100 crashes on average monthly and that over a two-and-a-half-year period over 320 people were injured.
 Additionally, the former employee alleges that GardaWorld offered to pay her to buy her silence, but that she chose not to accept money because: "I know I made the right decision by not accepting the money or signing a release.
-I believed in the truth prevailing - and am grateful to be able to share my story to help others."
+I believed in the truth prevailing – and am grateful to be able to share my story to help others."

 2021 Fall of Kabul

-During the Fall of Kabul (2021), on 19 August, The Guardian reported that the 125 guards of the Embassy of the United Kingdom, Kabul employed by GardaWorld would not be offered asylum in the UK.
+During the Fall of Kabul on 19 August, 2021, The Guardian reported that the 125 guards of the Embassy of the United Kingdom in Kabul employed by GardaWorld would not be offered asylum in the UK.
 They were told that they were not eligible because they “were not directly employed by her majesty’s government”.
-Meanwhile, over 100 guards of the Embassy of the United States, Kabul under a separate GardaWorld contract have been evacuated by the US.
+Meanwhile, over 100 guards of the Embassy of the United States in Kabul under a separate GardaWorld contract have been evacuated by the US.

-On August 27, it was reported that GardaWorld gathered 185 families who worked for the embassy, 1000 people in total, in a failed attempt to evacuate them.
+On August 27, it was reported that GardaWorld gathered 185 families who worked for the embassy, 1,000 people in total, in a failed attempt to evacuate them.
 GardaWorld committed to further attempts "once things calm down in the coming months."